sinaahmadi/sinaahmadi.github.io/_posts/2019-06-26-research-visit-to-copenhagen.md

 - **Lexical choice**: some words are not used for the same purposes or have completely lost their senses through time
   - *vandklar* (clear) in *vandklar vædske* (clear liquid) to describe *Alkohol* (alcohol) in ODS does not sound natural to Modern Danish speakers.
 In the Modern Danish dictionary, DDO, *farveløs* (colorless) is used instead.
-- **Orthographic variations**: The Danish orthography has changed since when ODS was published from 1919 to 1956.
+- **Orthographic variations**: The Danish orthography has changed since ODS was published (1919 to 1956).
   - *kjøn* vs. *køn*
   - *paa* vs. *på*